0.0

 00.0 ℃

-Today's UV index in Austin, United States will be up to 3.2, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Austin, United States will be up to 8.5, indicating a very high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 Austin, Texas, has a high UV index, particularly in the summer months.
 It can reach extreme levels, so it's important to be aware of the potential for strong UV radiation.